savob/savobajic.ca/content/projects/personal/raccoon.md

 ### Bringing it all Together

-With sleep and the power reduction code implemented, the idle current draw of the system was brought down to... **4.4&nbsp;uA!** *(This draw varied slightly board to board, and with the voltage supplied, but never exceeded 5&nbsp;uA.)* At this draw it will last about 3000 days, or roughly **eight years** on a single CR2032.
+With sleep and the power reduction code implemented, the idle current draw of the system was brought down to... **4.4&nbsp;uA!** *(This draw varied slightly board to board, and with the voltage supplied, but never exceeded 5&nbsp;uA.)* At this draw it will last about 3000&nbsp;days, or roughly **eight years** on a single CR2032.
 Granted it will likely be much lower because it consumes several mA when running the capacitance check for a few milliseconds each couple of seconds, and then several mA for a few seconds when a touch is detected.
 Even so I don't think it would be unreasonable to expect these to operate for over a year under normal use (lighting up a couple of times a day).

 {{< fig src="/images/raccoon-final-current-draw.png" caption="Final current draw of the raccoon board (when checking capacitance every two seconds)" >}}